Ed-Fi-Alliance-OSS/certification-testing/README.md

 # Ed-Fi Certification Testing

-Test scripts for the Ed-Fi Certification process
+Test scripts for the Ed-Fi Certification process.

-In 2024-2025, the Alliance is moving from manual validation with SQL scripts to using the API itself for validation.
-This includes bringing in as much automation as possible, using [Postman](https://www.postman.com/) as the platform of choice.
-Not only will this streamline operations for the Ed-Fi Alliance, it will allow our partners to perform more of their own testing.
+In 2024-2025, the Alliance is testing an approach to move from manual validation with SQL scripts to using the API itself for validation.
+This approach seeks to bring in as much automation as possible, using [Postman](https://www.postman.com/) as the platform of choice.
+The goal of this is to streamline operations for the Ed-Fi Alliance, speed up development and certification times for our partners by allowing our partners to perform more of their own testing.

 ## Legal Information